Are Ensembles Getting Better all the Time?: Proof of the theorem for smooth losses (Theorem )

 \section{Proof of the theorem for smooth losses (Theorem \ref{th:smooth-ncvx})}

 We only treat the case $H(\hat{y}_\infty) \succ 0 $, since the case $H(\hat{y}_\infty) \prec 0 $ follows by replacing $L$ by $-L$.
-We will base our proof on the following lemma, which is obtained by Taylor-expanding the loss up to the fourth order.
+We will base our proof on the following lemma, which generalises a result of \citet[Section 4.3]{small2010expansions}, and is obtained by Taylor-expanding the loss up to the fourth order.
 In this context, such a technique is often called the delta method for moments (see, \emph{e.g.}, \citealp{small2010expansions,bickel2015mathematical}).
 The proof of the lemma is slightly tedious, and is provided after the main theorem.

-\begin{lemma}[\textbf{fourth order delta method}] Let $X_1,\ldots,X_n$ be a sequence of i.i.d. random variables whose first $5$ moments are finite, with mean $\mu$ and covariance matrix $\Sigma \succeq 0$.
+\begin{lemma}[\textbf{fourth order delta method}] Let $X_1,\ldots,X_n \in \mathbb{R}^d$ be a sequence of nondegenerate i.i.d. random variables, whose first $5$ moments are finite, with mean $\mu$ and covariance matrix $\Sigma \succeq 0$.
 Let $L$ be a function with continuous and bounded partial derivatives of order up to 5, with Hessian matrix $H$.
 Then, there exists a constant $\alpha \in \mathbb{R}$, that depends on the first $3$ moments of $X$ and the partial derivatives of the loss of order up to $4$, such that, when $K$ goes to infinity

 \end{lemma}